brunnomsants/portscan/README.md

-# portscan
-A port scan made in python
+A port scan made in python for educational purpose